 What is Web Accessibility?

-Web Accessibility is the inclusive practice of removing barriers that prevent access to websites, by people with disabilities.
+Web Accessibility is the inclusive practice of removing such barriers which prevent access to websites, specifically by people with disabilities.

 Some Things You Know: